ArtjomProzorov/modular-assignment/README.md

 #### Before run
 - Rabbit mq isolated container `docker-compose up`

+#### After run

+In order to test transaction service and review existing accounts, kindly create a user in Create Account Tab

 ##### By default it will start with in memory H2 db.

 #### UI